- Research at Western

-Applications for funding must be submitted online using the NHMRC's Research Grants Management System (RGMS) (opens in a new window).
-It is recommended that you commence your application in RGMS as early as possible.
-Researcher profiles and CVs can be updated in RGMS at any time and it is recommended that this be done prior to the scheme opening.
+Applications for funding must be submitted online using the NHMRC's grants management solution, Sapphire (opens in a new window).
+It is recommended that you commence your application in Sapphire as early as possible.
+Researcher profiles and CVs can be updated in Sapphire at any time and it is recommended that this be done prior to the scheme opening.

 For all enquiries regarding NHMRC funding opportunities and application advice, including budgets and grant writing support, contact your RDO (opens in a new window).

 The NHMRC has reviewed the structure of its research funding and has reformed its grant program to ensure it continues to support the best Australian health and medical researchers.
 Detailed information on the new program structure, eligibility and peer review processes is available on the NHMRC website (opens in a new window).